Signal briefing / Regional ISP

 SERPAIO is a name that exists only because of a single registry record.
 It holds Autonomous System Number 210876 in the Internet Number Registry, but that registration has never been accompanied by any public routing activity, any corporate website, or any known person.
 The entity is a dormant registration in the internet routing ecosystem, and its significance today is confined to the future potential of that ASN.

 Public records confirm that AS210876 is assigned to SERPAIO.
-An RDAP query returns the holder name, but three separate routing databases—the live RDAP server, RADb, and Hurricane Electric’s BGP toolkit—show no announced prefixes, no route objects, and no peerings.
+An RDAP query returns the holder name, but three separate routing databases—the live RDAP server, RADb, and Hurricane Electric’s BGP toolkit—show no announced prefixes, no route entities, and no peerings.
 No official website or business filing has been found associated with the name.

 The only verified control point is the ASN registration itself.
 Whoever controls those credentials can update the registry entry or originate BGP announcements.
 Today, there is no observable infrastructure, no published contact points, and no service delivery.
 Any operational authority is exercised opaquely and cannot be attributed to a specific organization or person.